csi-hamburg/hchs_17000_imaging_qa/README.md

 * Pipeline outputs

 ## QA workflow
 QA of MRI data was conducted both quantitatively and qualitatively.
 First, a trained neuroradiologists (board certified / "Facharzt") reviewed and documented all brain imaging data for pathologies (incidental findings).
-Next, DICOMs were converted to Nifit format with dcm2niix (https://github.com/rordenlab/dcm2niix) eliminating acquisitions with inconsistent volume data.
+Next, DICOMs were converted to Nifti format with dcm2niix (https://github.com/rordenlab/dcm2niix) eliminating acquisitions with inconsistent volume data.
 Further, on the raw data level, quantitative QA measures were derived for T1w, DWI, ASL and fMRI data utilizing *MRIQC* (https://mriqc.readthedocs.io/en/stable/), *QSIprep* (https://qsiprep.readthedocs.io/en/latest/), *ASLprep* (https://aslprep.readthedocs.io/en/latest/) and *fMRIprep* (https://fmriprep.org/en/stable/).
 Qualitative QA of raw imaging data was subsequently performed for outliers defined by +/- 2 standard deviation from the mean for each quantitative measure described below.
 The quality of all FLAIR images was assessed visually.
 Last, derivatives of neuroimaging pipelines were assessed in order to ensure appropriate processing.
-Specifically, all white matter hyperintensity segmentations were visually inspected, *freesurfer* segmentations of outliers were visually inspected, registration quality from T1w to MNI space was assessed for ~900 subjects, for the *psmd* pipeline registration quality was visually assessed for outliers, for the *tbss* pipeline registration quality was assessed for all subjects, for the *fba* pipeline all fiber orientation distribution maps were visually inspected, for the *ASLprep* pipeline all visual quality reports including cerebral blood flow maps were assessed.
+Specifically, white matter hyperintensity segmentations were visually inspected (all outliers and 50 random subjects per quartile), perivascular space segmentations were visually inspected (all outliers and 50 random subjects per quartile), *freesurfer* segmentations of outliers were visually inspected, for the *psmd* pipeline registration quality was visually assessed for outliers, for the *tbss* pipeline registration quality was assessed for all subjects, for the *fba* pipeline all fiber orientation distribution maps were visually inspected, for the *ASLprep* pipeline all visual quality reports including cerebral blood flow maps were assessed.

 A flow chart visualizing our approach and the number of excluded subjects can be found here: https://github.com/csi-hamburg/hchs_qa/blob/main/flowchart_qa.md

 ## Overview of quantitative QA measures used
-* T1w: Quality rating (A-E) and z-score (*CAT12*), coefficient of joint variation (*MRIQC*)
+* T1w: Normalized product of IQR and quartic mean Z-score (*CAT12*), coefficient of joint variation (*MRIQC*), entropy-focus criterion (*MRIQC*), Dietrich signal-to-noise ratio (*MRIQC*), contrast-to-noise ratio (*MRIQC*), residual partial volume effects of gray matter (*MRIQC*)
+   * *CAT12* (segmentations and surfaces): Normalized product of IQR and quartic mean Z-score
    * *freesurfer*: BrainSegVolNotVentSurf, lh.aparc.thickness, Left/RightCerebellumWhiteMatter, SupraTentorialVolNotVent, lh_lateraloccipital_thickness
 * DWI: frame-wise displacement (*QSIprep*) and number of bad slices (*DSI Studio*)
    * *psmd*: global psmd